casper-astro/mlib_devel/docs/index.rst

 If you are a CASPER collaborator, or you’re just interested in what we’re up to, feel free to join our mailing list by sending a blank email `here. <casper+subscribe@lists.berkeley.edu>`_

 If would like to get involved in the development of the tools, please join our dev mailing list by sending a blank email `here. <casper-dev+subscribe@lists.berkeley.edu>`_.

+.. rubric:: Footnotes
+.. [#f1] Please note that official support for ROACH platforms is no longer provided